analystcmyk/miniloramap/README.md

 	It is fast, feature-rich, free to use, well maintained and global.

-	For temporary experiments that generate excessive or erroneous data you would like not to mess up TTNmapper map and systems.eg when you have multiple antenna setups that you would like to compare and archive for later analysis.
+	For temporary experiments that generate excessive or erroneous data you would like not to mess up the TTNmapper map and systems.eg when you have multiple antenna setups that you would like to compare and archive for later analysis.